Late Paleozoic icehouse: Timeline

-At least two major periods of glaciation within the LPIA proper are known:

-The first glacial period occurred from the Serpukhovian to the Moscovian: ice sheets expanded from a core in southern Africa and South America.
+The first glacial episodes of the LPIA occurred during the late Famennian and the Tournaisian, with δ15N evidence showing that the transition from greenhouse to icehouse was a stepwise process and not an immediate change.
+These Early Mississippian glaciations were transient and minor, with them sometimes being considered discrete glaciations separate from and preceding the LPIA proper.
+Between 335 and 330 Mya, or sometime between the middle Viséan and earliest Serpukhovian, the LPIA proper began.
+A start in glacioeustatic sea level changes is recorded from Idaho at around this time.
+The first major glacial period occurred from the Serpukhovian to the Moscovian: ice sheets expanded from a core in southern Africa and South America.
+During the Bashkirian, a global eustatic sea level drop occurred, signifying the first major glacial maximum of the LPIA.
+The Lhasa terrane became glaciated during this stage of the Carboniferous.
 A relatively warm interglacial interval spanning the Kasimovian and Gzhelian, coinciding with the Alykaevo Climatic Optimum, occurred between this first major glacial period and the later second major glacial period.
+The Paraná Basin nonetheless experienced its final glaciation during the early Gzhelian.
 The second glacial period occurred from the late Gzhelian across the Carboniferous-Permian boundary to the early Sakmarian; ice sheets expanded from a core in Australia and India.
+This was the most intense interval of glaciation of the LPIA; in Australia, it is known as P1.
+An exceptionally intense cooling event occurred at 300 Ma.
 From the late Sakmarian onward, and especially following the Artinskian Warming Event (AWE), these ice sheets declined, as indicated by a negative δ18O excursion.

-Other, minor or more geographically limited glacial intervals have also been identified:

-The aforementioned interval of transient glaciations spanning from the Famennian to the late Visean or earliest Serpukhovian.

-A glacial interval limited to Australia spanning the latest Sakmarian and the Artinskian, known regionally as P2 (P1 coinciding with the Gondwana-wide glaciations during the Asselian and early Sakmarian).
-This regional glaciation occurred amidst a global pulse of net warming and deglaciation, as evidenced by the retreat of ice sheets in Central Africa and in the Karoo Basin.

-A second, longer regional interval also limited to Australia from the middle Kungurian to the early Capitanian, known as P3.
-Unlike the previous glaciations, this one and the following P4 glaciation were limited to alpine glaciation.

-A final regional Australian interval lasting from the middle Capitanian to the late Wuchiapingian, known as P4.
+Ice sheets retreated southward across Central Africa and in the Karoo Basin.
+A regional glaciation spanning the latest Sakmarian and the Artinskian, known as P2, occurred in Australia amidst this global pulse of net warming and deglaciation.
+This massive deglaciation during the late Sakmarian and Artinskian is sometimes considered to be the end of the LPIA proper, with the Artinskian-Kungurian boundary and the associated Kungurian Carbon Isotopic Excursion used as the boundary demarcating the ice age's end.
+Nonetheless, ice caps of a much lower volume and area remained in Australia.
+Another long regional interval also limited to Australia from the middle Kungurian to the early Capitanian, known as P3, though unlike the previous glaciations, this one and the following P4 glaciation was largely limited to alpine glaciation.
+A final regional Australian interval lasted from the middle Capitanian to the late Wuchiapingian, known as P4.
+As with P3, P4's ice sheets were primarily high altitude glaciers.
 This glacial period was interrupted by a rapid warming interval corresponding to a surge in activity from the Emeishan Traps and corresponding Capitanian mass extinction event.
+The final alpine glaciers of the LPIA melted in what is now eastern Australia around 255 Mya, during the late Wuchiapingian.